bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 ```

 The values provided as the config option to `Vue.use` will be merged with the default values.

+**Note:** When defining custom breakpoints, keep the names short (2 to 3 characters).
+At least two
+breakpoint names must be defined.
+The breakpoint names **must** match the breakpoint names defined in
+your custom Bootstrap SCSS.

 ### Setting config via individual component plugin imports